stefan-jansen/machine-learning-for-trading/README.md

 # Machine Learning for Trading (2nd edition, June 2020)

-This book provides a comprehensive introduction to how ML can add value to algorithmic trading strategies.
-It covers a broad range of ML techniques and demonstrates how build, backtest and evaluate a trading strategy that acts on predictive signals.
+This book aims to show **how ML can add value to algorithmic trading strategies** in a practical yet comprehensive way.
+It covers a broad range of ML techniques from linear regression to deep reinforcement learning and demonstrates how to build, backtest and evaluate a trading strategy driven by model predictions.

-It is organized in four parts that cover
+It is organized in **four parts with 23 chapters** plus appendix that cover:
-- different aspects of the data sourcing and strategy development process,
+- important aspects of data sourcing, **financial feature engineering**, and portfolio management,
-- fundamental ML and strategy development techniques
-- specialized approaches for natural language processing, and
-- deep learning models from simple multilayer feed-forward networks to CNN, RNN, autoencoders and deep reinforcement learning

-> This content is still under review; if you have any suggestions or find a bug, please open an issue and let me know.

-> You can find the content for the 1st edition on the branch `first_edition`.
+- the design and evaluation of long-short strategies based on fundamental **supervised and unsupervised ML** algorithms
+- extracting tradeable signals from **financial text data** like SEC filings, earnings call transcripts or financial news
+- using **deep learning** models like CNN and RNN with financial and alternative data, generating synthetic data with generative adversarial networks, and training a trading agent using deep reinforcement learning

+This repo contains **over 150 notebooks** that that put the concepts, algorithms and use cases discussed in the book into action.
+They contain numerous examples that show
+- how to work with and extract signals from market, fundamental and alternative text and image date,
+- how to train and tune models that predict returns for different asset classes and investment horizons, including how to replicate recently published research, and
+- how to design, backtest, and evaluate trading strategies.

 ## What to expect

-This book aims to equip you with the strategic perspective, conceptual understanding, and practical tools to add value from applying ML to the trading and investment process.
-To this end, it covers ML as an important element as part of the Machine Learning for Trading (ML4T) workflow rather than a standalone exercise.
+This book aims to equip you with a strategic perspective, conceptual understanding, and practical tools to add value when applying ML to the trading and investment process.
+To this end, we cover ML as a key element in a process rather than a standalone exercise.
+Most importantly, we introduce an end-to-end ML for trading (ML4T) workflow that we apply to numerous use cases with relevant data and code examples.

 ![The ML4T Workflow](assets/ml4t_workflow.png)

+The ML4T workflow starts with generating ideas and sourcing data and continues to extracting features, tuning ML models, and designing trading strategies that act on the models’ predictive signals.
+It also includes the simulation of strategies on historical data using a backtesting engine and the evaluation of their performance.

-First and foremost, it illustrates how a broad range of supervised, unsupervised, and reinforcement learning algorithms can be used to extract signals from a diverse set of data sources relevant to different asset classes.
-It demonstrates how to develop an end-to-end trading strategy and presents ML models as building blocks that extract or combine alpha factors using a systematic workflow.
-The modular approach implies that not every algorithm is shown as part of a complete strategy.
-This allows to develop the mathematical and statistical background that in turn facilitate the tuning of an algorithm or the interpretation of the results.
+First and foremost, the book demonstrates how you can extract signals from a diverse set of data sources and design trading strategies for different asset classes using a broad range of supervised, unsupervised, and reinforcement learning algorithms.
+In addition, it provides relevant mathematical and statistical background to facilitate the tuning of an algorithm or the interpretation of the results.
+Finally, it includes financial background to enable you to work with market and fundamental data, extract informative features, and manage the performance of a trading strategy.

-Investors can extract value from third-party data more than other industries.
-As a consequence, the book covers not only how to work with market and fundamental data but also how to source, evaluate, process, and model alternative data sources such as unstructured text and image data.

-It should not be a surprise that this book does not provide investment advice or ready-made trading algorithms.
-Instead, it presents building blocks required to identify, evaluate, and combine datasets suitable for a given investment objective, to select and apply ML algorithms to this data, and to develop and test algorithmic trading strategies based on the results.

-## Who should read this book

-You should find the book informative if you are an analyst, data scientist, or ML engineer with an understanding of financial markets and interest in how to apply ML to trading strategies.
-You should also find value as an investment professional who aims to leverage ML to make better decisions.

-If your background is software and ML, you may be able to just skim or skip some introductory material on ML.
-Similarly, if your expertise is in investment, you will likely be familiar with some or all of the financial context.
-You will likely find the book most useful as a survey of key algorithms, building blocks and use cases than for specialized coverage of a particular algorithm or strategy.
-However, the book assumes you are interested in continuing to learn about this very dynamic area.
-To this end, it references numerous resources to support your journey towards customized trading strategies that leverage and build on the fundamental methods and tools it covers.

-You should be comfortable using Python and various scientific computing libraries like `numpy`, `pandas`, or `scipy` and be interested in picking up numerous others along the way.
-Some experience with ML and `scikit-learn` would be helpful, but we briefly cover the basic workflow and reference various resources to fill gaps or dive deeper.
+## What's new in the second edition

+The second edition emphasizes the end-to-end ML4t workflow, reflected in a new chapter on [strategy backtesting](08_ml4t_workflow/README.md), a new [appendix](24_alpha_factor_library/README.md) describing over 100 different alpha factors, and many new practical applications.
+We have also rewritten most of the existing content for clarity and readability.

+The applications now use a broader range of data sources beyond daily US equity prices, including international stocks and ETFs, as well as minute-frequency equity data to demonstrate an intraday strategy.
+Also, there is now broader coverage of alternative data sources, including SEC filings for sentiment analysis and return forecasts, as well as satellite images to classify land use.

+Furthermore, the book replicates several applications recently published in academic papers.
+Chapter 18 demonstrates how to apply convolutional neural networks to time series converted to image format for return predictions.
+[Chapter 20](20_autoencoders_for_conditional_risk_factors/README.md) shows how to extract risk factors conditioned on stock characteristics for asset pricing using autoencoders based on [Autoencoder Asset Pricing Models](https://www.aqr.com/Insights/Research/Working-Paper/Autoencoder-Asset-Pricing-Models) by Shihao Gu, Bryan T. Kelly, and Dacheng Xiu (2019), and Chapter 21 shows how to create synthetic training data using generative adversarial networks based on [Time-series Generative Adversarial Networks](https://papers.nips.cc/paper/8789-time-series-generative-adversarial-networks) by Jinsung Yoon, Daniel Jarrett, and Mihaela van der Schaar (2019).

+All applications now use the latest available (at the time of writing) software versions such as pandas 1.0 and TensorFlow 2.2.
+There is also a customized version of Zipline that makes it easy to include machine learning model predictions when designing a trading strategy.

 ## Installation and Data Sources

-- For instructions on setting up a `conda` environment and installing the packages used in the notebooks, see [here](./installation.md).
+- For instructions on using a Docker image or setting up various `conda` environments to install the packages used in the notebooks, see [here](installation/README.md).
 - To download and preprocess many of the data sources used in this book see [create_datasets](data/create_datasets.ipynb).

-# How the book is organized
+# Summary of the Content

-It is organized in four parts that cover different aspects of the data sourcing and strategy development process, as well as different solutions to various ML challenges.
+The book has four parts that cover different aspects of the data sourcing and strategy development process, as well as different solutions to various ML4T challenges.

 ## Part 1: From Data to Strategy Development